oreillyross/coding-patterns/README.md

         }
 ```

+## Heap
+A heap data structure is a type of binary tree, which is mostly complete.
+Being mostly complete (i.e. leaf nodes are on the far left) allows for O(log n) lookup, and O(log n) insert and delete.
+A min and max heap, means the heap is mostly sorted, all levels are sorted, but not necessarily the values oneach level.
+This allows one to quickly start at the top (min heap will be smallest to largest going down) and find the node you are looking for, the real power over a normal a sorted array is that the insert and delete

 # Graphs
 * A depth first search of a graph uses a stack data structure behind the scenes
 * A breadth first search of a graph uses a queue data structure behind the scenes

 * Use <code>for ... in</code> to get access to all keys if given a object with adjacency list to represent graph.
 For iterative inspection of each node.

 * Use <code>for ... of</code> to get the values of an object, so in this case it would be the adjacency list itself
 * Know how to convert an edge list (array of pairs) into an adjacency list, which is an object with keys and values of arrays representing the connections.
 ### <em>edge list to adjacency list</em>